Sappho: Life

 Little is known about Sappho's life for certain.
 She was from the island of Lesbos (Note: According to the Suda she was from Eresos; most testimonia and some of Sappho's own poetry point to Mytilene.) and lived at the end of the seventh and beginning of the sixth centuries BC.
 This is the date given by most ancient sources, who considered her a contemporary of the poet Alcaeus and the tyrant Pittacus, both also from Lesbos.
 (Note: Strabo says that she was a contemporary of Alcaeus (born c.
 620 BC) and Pittacus (c.
 645 BC); Athenaeus that she was a contemporary of Alyattes, king of Lydia (c.
 610 BC).
 The Suda says that she was active during the 42nd Olympiad (612-608 BC), while Eusebius says that she was famous by the 45th Olympiad (600-599 BC).)
 She therefore may have been born in the third quarter of the seventh century - Franco Ferrari infers a date of around 650 or 640 BC; David Campbell suggests around or before 630 BC.
+Greek tradition often credited poets with unusually long lives, but though several of Sappho's surviving fragments allude to old age, (Note: As well as the Tithonus poem, there are references to old age in frr.
+21, 24(a), and 121.) there is no record of such a tradition for her.
 Gregory Hutchinson suggests she was active until around 570 BC.

 Tradition names Sappho's mother as Cleïs.
 This may derive from a now-lost poem or record, though ancient scholars may simply have guessed this name, assuming that Sappho's daughter was named Cleïs after her mother.
 (Note: In ancient Greece children were commonly named after a grandparent.)
 Ancient sources record ten different names for Sappho's father; (Note: Two in the Oxyrhynchus biography (P.Oxy.
 1800), seven more in the Suda, and one in a scholion on Pindar.) this proliferation of possible names suggests that he was not explicitly named in any of her poetry.
 The earliest and most commonly attested name for him is Scamandronymus.
 (Note: Given as Sappho's father in the Oxyrhynchus biography, Suda, a scholion on Plato's Phaedrus, and Aelian's Historical Miscellanies, and as Charaxos' father in Herodotus.)
 In Ovid's Heroides, Sappho's father died when she was six.
 He is not mentioned in any of her surviving works, but Campbell suggests that this detail may have been based on a now-lost poem.
 Her own name is found in numerous variant spellings; (Note: Inscriptions on Attic vase paintings read ΦΣΑΦΟ, ΣΑΦΟ, ΣΑΠΠΩΣ, and ΣΑΦΦΟ; on coins ΨΑΠΦΩ, ΣΑΠΦΩ, and ΣΑΦΦΩ all survive.) the form that appears in her own extant poetry is Psappho (Ψάπφω).